Porting Boards

 interface.
 This is usually done as following:

-might also need to be supported by the CPU
+might also need to be supported by the CPU.
+Here, define the CPU and

 for more details on these variables).